orbitjs/orbit/README.md

   var restToMemConnector = new Orbit.TransformConnector(restStore, memoryStore, {blocking: false});
 ```

-In this case, the promise generated from `memoryStore.create` will be resolved
+In this case, the promise generated from `memoryStore.add` will be resolved
 immediately, after which records will be asynchronously created in the REST
 store and local storage.
 Any differences, such as an `id` returned from the
 server, will be automatically patched back to the record in the memory store.